kiquetal/aws-pro-readiness/resources/learn.catrill/migrations-extensions.md

     SCT= Schema Conversion Tool.
     Including DB-> S3 (migration using DMS)
     SCT can't be used to migrate DB of the same type.

+    Can be used for larger migrations multi-TB in size.